overnet-project/overnet-perl-style/README.md

 cpanm .
 ```

-Sync the shared profiles and author tests into a repo:
+Sync the shared profiles and author tests into some repos:

 ```bash
 ./tools/sync-configs /path/to/perl-repo /path/to/another-perl-repo